 - Plain pumpkin

-Recipe 4: Plain Scrambled Egg
+Plain Scrambled Eggs

 Don't have rice or chicken or hamburger or turkey or pumpkin?
 Don't despair.
 Some scrambled eggs may be an option for your dog's bland diet according to South Peninsula Veterinary Emergency Clinic.

-How long should you feed this diet? .It should be fed for a minimum of 3 to 5 days, by which the stools should be better formed.
+How long should you feed this diet?
+It should be fed for a minimum of 3 to 5 days, by which the stools should be better formed.
 Afterward, you can start gradually mixing the bland diet with your dog's regular diet over the next several days until the regular diet replaces the bland diet totally according to Mokena Animal Clinic.

 Veterinarian Karen Becker Explains Causes of Diarrhea and the Best Bland Diet